How To Clean Your Email Marketing List For Better Shopify Profits - STDetector

 Anyone who doesn’t respond to your re-engagement campaign should be deleted off the mailing list.
 While it is sad to lose contacts, at the same time, it is important to only send emails to those who are useful contacts.

-Regularly checking your email marketing list for old contacts and those not responding any more is important.
+Regularly checking your email marketing list for old contacts and those not responding anymore is important.
 Removing them prevents excessive costs on your email marketing which aren’t valuable.
-At the same time, you can avoid losing too many contact by, at first, properly segmenting your email marketing list and secondly by using a re-engagement campaign to bring those who don’t respond back to keeping in contact with you.
+At the same time, you can avoid losing too many contacts by, at first, properly segmenting your email marketing list and secondly by using a re-engagement campaign to bring those who don’t respond back to keeping in contact with you.

 Got Something To Say?